Marble Cleaner: How To Clean Yellowed Marble Countertops or Floors?

 Why White Marble Flooring or Countertops Turn Yellow

-Marble countertops tend to turn yellow and fade with time if proper marble maintenance is not done.
+Marble flooring or countertops tend to turn yellow and fade with time if proper marble maintenance is not done.
 The following reasons show why white marble flooring or worktops discolour gradually.

 - Inadequate maintenance- Time robs the beauty of marble since the stone slowly wears out and becomes scratched.
 The use of improper marble cleaners has hostile effects on the stone, forcing dirt to accumulate in the pores.
-To add to the plight, if dirty mops are used for cleaning marble, it forces the material to wear out in appearance gradually.
+To add to the plight, if dirty mops are used for marble cleaning, it forces the material to wear out in appearance gradually.

 - Iron stain- It is common to find iron deposits in marble tiles that begin to oxidize when coming in contact with household bleach and water.
 It should be known that many marble tiles have naturally occurring iron deposits.